-MCOM 352: Minorities in the Media (Cross-listed as AAAS 352)
+MCOM 352: Minorities in the Media

 This course focuses on the study of minority-oriented media with emphasis on its historical background, role, impact, problems, and future in society.
 Three semester credit hours.

 MCOM 360: Practicum II

 Prerequisite: MCOM 260 or Departmental Approval.
 This course provides a highly supervised program designed to give students first-hand knowledge and hands-on experience in the discipline.
 One semester credit hour.